professoroakz/all-xaoex-oktay-personal-repos/README.md

 Xa5ex - Supplemental thikgs in simsim and for us to control and be able to control simsim.

-xa8ex - eternal future through aeons of time keeping and safeguarding xaoex making imita ops superior to everything forever
+xa8ex - eternal future through aeons of time keeping and safeguarding xaoex making ops superior to everything forever (including ops safeguiäarding friendly allied featurings +Extended family entities psychs simsims etc for exchange)